influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 cluster; a single database; a single database and retention policy; and a single [shard](/influxdb/v0.13/concepts/glossary/#shard).

 > **Note:** Backups are not interchangeable between OSS InfluxDB and InfluxEnterprise.
 You cannot restore an OSS backup to an InfluxEnterprise data node, nor can you restore an InfluxEnterprise backup to an OSS instance.

 ## Terminology and behavior

 A **backup** creates a copy of the cluster’s data and meta data at that point in time and stores the copy in the specified directory.
+Backups are incremental by default; they backup only the shards that have changed since the last backup.
+If there are no existing backups, the system automatically performs a full backup.
-The backup also includes a manifest, a JSON file describing what was collected during the backup.
+All backups also include a manifest, a JSON file describing what was collected during the backup.

 The filenames reflect the UTC timestamp of when the backup was created, for example: